AnuragRawat04/PSI-Multilingual-RagChatBot/README.md

 A **Multilingual RAG Assistant Chatbot** that enables seamless communication across multiple Indian and international languages.
 Users can upload documents in [translate:Marathi], [translate:Assamese], [translate:Urdu], [translate:Telugu], [translate:Kannada], [translate:Malayalam], [translate:Odia], or English.
 The chatbot automatically translates content to English, retrieves relevant information, and generates context-aware responses—all while maintaining the semantic meaning of your documents.

+## 📺 Demo & Deployment Note

+⚠️ **Deployment Status**: Due to recent changes in LangChain documentation and API compatibility issues, a fully deployed version is currently unavailable.
+However, you can run the application locally using the quick start guide above.

+**Multip-rag.py**:This is the primary file implementing our project with Streamlit.
+To run the application, use the command:
+`streamlit run multi-rag.py`
+**Fastapi.py**:This file contains a FastAPI implementation of the project that exposes the core functionality as an API.
+During the deployment process, I encountered challenges with the deployment, so I created this FastAPI alternative to ensure successful deployment and better scalability.

+**Watch the Project Demo**: Check out our YouTube demo showcasing the full functionality: https://youtu.be/s71MUQZU93Q We are actively working on resolving the deployment issues and will update this repository with a live link as soon as possible.

+---
 ## ⚡ Quick Start

 ### Installation & Running